 Alcohol and Substance Abuse

-Want to get smarter about alcohol?
-Concerned about your own drinking?
-Worried about a friend’s drug use?
-The Well is a great place to learn about available services and get information about alcohol and other drug use.
+Want to get smarter about alcohol or other drugs?
+Concerned about your own substance use?
+Worried about a friend?
+The Well is a great place to learn about available services and get information about alcohol and other drugs.
 Please see below for resources and links.
-For more information or to schedule an educational program for your group, please call the Substance Abuse Prevention Coordinator at (804) 828-2086.
+For more information or to schedule an educational program for your group, please call the Assistant Director for Substance Abuse Prevention at (804) 828-2086.

-Choices is a free, two hour, small group alcohol education class is held regularly at The Well.
-You can sign up for Choices here.
-If you have questions about Choices, please call (804) 828-9355.
+Pathways to Choices is a free, online alcohol and drug education class.
+You can sign up for Pathways to Choices here.
+If you have questions about Pathways to Choices, please call (804) 828-2086.